 The Complete Piano Etudes

 Philip Glass conceived The Etudes as a set of twenty works for solo piano in order to expand his piano technique.
 In the 1990’s Glass composed sixteen of the etudes with each taking a unique approach to the instrument.
 After a decade, the final four piano etudes were commissioned in celebration of Glass’ 75th birthday, premiering in their entirety in 2013.
-The complete collection of The Etudes are performed on one program by Philip Glass and from two to nine guest pianists in an evening of master piano works for the 21st century.
+The complete collection of The Etudes are performed on one program by one to ten guest pianists in an evening of master piano works for the 21st century.

 Glass’ Etudes waxed delicate and grandiose, sultry and melancholy, ghostly and hard-edged.